lblaseygg/budget-tracker-2/README.md

-# 💰 Modern Budget Tracker
+# 💰 BudgetBuddy a modern Budget Tracker

 A **practice project** to implement and reinforce what I have learned about PHP.
 This budget tracking application demonstrates my understanding of PHP fundamentals, MySQL database operations, and modern web development practices.